Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: TNN Toolboxes

 \subsection{Toolboxes for Basic Tensor Operations}

 Toolboxes for basic tensor operations aim to implement some specific TD algorithms.
 Many basic tensor toolboxes based on different programming languages and backends have been designed for this purpose.
-For example, The online stochastic framework for TD~(OSTD)~\cite{DBLP:conf/iccvw/SobralJJBZ15} and Tensor Toolbox~\cite{kolda2006matlab} were constructed for low-rank decomposition and implemented with MATLAB.
+For example, the online stochastic framework for TD~(OSTD)~\cite{DBLP:conf/iccvw/SobralJJBZ15} and Tensor Toolbox~\cite{kolda2006matlab} were constructed for low-rank decomposition and implemented with MATLAB.
 Regarding Python-based toolboxes, TensorTools based on NumPy~\cite{DBLP:journals/cse/WaltCV11} implements CP only, while T3F~\cite{DBLP:journals/jmlr/NovikovIKFO20} was explicitly designed for TT decomposition on TensorFlow~\cite{DBLP:conf/osdi/AbadiBCCDDDGIIK16}.
 Similarly, based on TensorFlow, TensorD~\cite{DBLP:journals/ijon/HaoLYX18} supports CP and Tucker decomposition.
 Tntorch~\cite{tntorch} is a PyTorch-based library for tensor modeling in the CP, Tucker and TT formats.
 TorchMPS~\cite{torchmps}, TT-Toolbox~\cite{oseledets2016ttbox} and Scikit-TT~\cite{scikittt} are all powerful Python-based specific TT solvers that efficiently implement the DMRG algorithm.
 Tensorly is a powerful general TD library that supports many decomposition formats and various Python backends including CuPy, Pytorch, TensorFlow and MXNet~\cite{chen2015mxnet}.
 TensorNetwork~\cite{roberts2019tensornetwork} is a powerful general-purpose TN library that supports a variety of Python backends, including JAX, TensorFlow, PyTorch and NumPy.
+HOTTBOX~\cite{kisil2021hottbox} provides comprehensive tools for tensor decomposition, multi-way analysis, and visualization of multi-dimensional data.
 In addition, some toolboxes based on C++ are also available.
 TenDeC++\cite{tedc++} leverages a unique pointer technology called PointerDeformer in C++ to support the efficient computation of TD functions.
 ITensor~\cite{itensor} is an efficient and flexible C++ library for general TN calculations.
+Tensor4ML~\cite{chen2024tensor4ml} provides a comprehensive overview of tensor decomposition models, algorithms, and optimization techniques, along with Python implementations and datasets, serving as a bridge between theoretical foundations and practical applications in machine learning and data science.